-In July 2021, the Solar Energy System Restitution Program (SESRP) was added to the Executive Division.
-CSLB established two retired annuitant positions for the unit to carry out Assembly Bill (AB) 137 (Committee on Budget, Chapter 77, Statutes of 2021), which created SESRP to implement a \$5 million appropriation to provide restitution to homeowners who are financially harmed by solar contractors.
-SESRP is discussed in detail in several sections of this report.
+In 2022, the Solar Energy System Restitution Program (SESRP) was added to the Executive Division.
+CSLB established two retired annuitant (RA) positions for the Unit to carry out Assembly

+Bill (AB) 137 (Committee on Budget, Chapter 77, Statutes of 2021), which created SESRP to implement a \$5 million appropriation.
+SESRP provides restitution to homeowners who are financially harmed by solar contractors.
+SESRP is discussed in several sections throughout this report.